 SAR - The Student Aid Report (SAR) summarizes the information you report on your FAFSA.
 The schools you list on your application can request electronic copies of your SAR and use the information to determine if you are eligible for federal financial aid.
 View definition.

 SASID - State Assigned Student IDentification; Number assigned by the Colorado Department of Education to students enrolled in public primary and secondary education using the Record Integration Tracking System (RITS).
 Originally Colorado legislation (22-7-603.5) required longitudinal analysis of the CSAP test.
+The statute requires that "data elements collected and provided by the department, school districts, and individual public schools shall be compatible."
 Tracking student scores over time and across district lines requires a SASID.
 More information.

 SAT - Administered by the CollegeBoard, the SAT is a national college admission examination and results are accepted by almost all U.S. colleges and universities.

 SBE - State Board of Education; As described on their website, "Members of the Colorado State Board of Education are charged by the Colorado Constitution with the general supervision of the public schools.
 They have numerous powers and duties specified in state law.
 Individuals are elected on a partisan basis to serve six-year terms without pay."
 Visit website.